Darwen: Location

-Darwen is located amid the West Pennine Moors south of Blackburn, it stands within a valley with the River Darwen flowing at its base.
+Darwen is located amid the West Pennine Moors south of Blackburn; it stands within a valley with the river Darwen flowing at its base.
 The river passes through the town from south to north, subsequently joining the River Ribble, which flows into the Irish Sea between Lytham St Annes and Southport.
 The A666 road follows the valley through the town centre as part of its route from the Ribble Valley, north of Blackburn, to Bolton and the boundary between Pendlebury and Irlams o' th' Height in Salford.
-The town's weather conditions made it perfect for cotton weaving and as a result it became one of the largest mill towns in Lancashire.
+The town's weather conditions made it perfect for cotton weaving and, as a result, it became one of the largest mill towns in Lancashire.

 The Guinness Book of Records records that Darwen had one of the largest flash floods in the United Kingdom, in 1848; 12 people died.
-See 'History' above.